-Slough has a widely diverse community; recruitment activity and assessment processes respond positively to the diversity and differences in child rearing practices, family values and attitudes in order to recruit from a wide pool of Carers across the different spectrums of racial, cultural, religious and social classes living in the Borough.
+Slough has a widely diverse community; recruitment activity and assessment processes respond positively to the diversity and differences in child rearing practices, family values and attitudes in order to recruit from a wide pool of carers across the different spectrums of racial, cultural, religious and social classes living in the Borough.

-The Trust has a 3 year Fostering Recruitment Strategy and a Marketing Plan in place, this supports the recruitment of a sufficient number and approval ranges of local Foster Carers to meet the needs of Slough families and to promote stability and positive outcomes for children/young people.
+Slough Children First has a 3 year Fostering Recruitment Strategy in place.
+This supports the recruitment of a sufficient number and approval ranges of local Foster Carers to meet the needs of Slough families and to promote stability and positive outcomes for children/young people.
 The recruitment strategy and marketing plan is reviewed annually and in response to need and/or changing circumstances.
-The Service works in partnership with the SCST's Communications Team to develop a rolling programme of recruitment activity, including on-going publicity, special marketing campaigns (including digital campaigns) and special events during national fostering week.
+The Service works in partnership with the SCF's Communications Team to develop a rolling programme of recruitment activity, including on-going publicity, special marketing campaigns (including digital campaigns) and special events during national fostering week.
 Together with this and as for all fostering services we remain aware of the likelihood that a proportion of new applicants might be as a result of word of mouth from our other approved Foster Carers.